Mirabai: Hindi and Rajasthani

 The most extensive collection of Mirabai's poems exists in manuscripts from the 19th century.
 To establish the authenticity of the poems, scholars have looked at various factors such as the mention of Mirabai in other manuscripts, as well as the style, language, and form of the poems.
 John Stratton Hawley cautions, "When one speaks of the poetry of Mirabai, then, there is always an element of enigma. [...]
 There must always remain a question about whether there is any real relation between the poems we cite and a historical Mira."

-In her poems, Krishna is a yogi and lover, and she herself is a yogini ready to take her place by his side in a spiritual marital bliss.
+In her poems, Krishna is a yogi and lover, and she herself is a yogini ready to take her place by his side in spiritual marital bliss.
 Meera's style combines impassioned mood, defiance, longing, anticipation, joy and ecstasy of union, always centred on Krishna.

 My Dark One has gone to an alien land.

 He has left me behind, he's never returned, he's never sent me a single word.

 So I've stripped off my ornaments, jewels, and adornments, and cut my hair from my head.

 And put on holy garments, all on his account, seeking him in all four directions.

 Mira: unless she meets the Dark One, her God, she doesn't even want to live.